 Nonnie L. Shivers

-Nonnie regularly speaks and trains on current and emerging employment law topics, including recent presentations to industry and trade groups on the pitfalls of social networking and avoidance of retaliation claims.
-Nonnie’s advanced degree in education and years of experience as an instructor and student affairs professional at Arizona State University help make her training sessions and presentations one of a kind.
-Nonnie was named a Rising Star by Southwest Super Lawyers in 2012 and 2013.
+Nonnie regularly speaks and trains on current and emerging employment law topics, including recent presentations to industry and trade groups on the pitfalls of social networking, avoidance of retaliation claims and gay, lesbian, bisexual and transgender workplace issues.
+Nonnie’s advanced degree in education and years of experience as an instructor and student affairs professional at Arizona State University help make her training sessions and presentations one-of-a-kind.
+Nonnie was named a Rising Star by Southwest Super Lawyers in 2012, 2013 and 2014.

 Nonnie’s clients run the gamut from large, international companies to flourishing local businesses.
-Her personal clients include a large domestic air carrier, a large national telecommunications company, several regional and local law firms, title agencies, in-home care providers, and surgical centers.
+Her personal clients include a Fortune 100 air carrier, several regional and local law firms, title agencies, in-home care providers, physician practice groups, and surgical centers.
 Nonnie also devotes a large portion of her litigation practice to representing a regional non-profit health care provider and a major regional utility company.

 Nonnie’s practice focuses on litigation, but clients also seek her out to resolve problems before litigation ensues and to prevent litigation by acting proactively.
 Nonnie’s litigation successes include: